A Toronto-focused checklist to vet any web design agency: process, SEO, ownership, and support—plus 21 Questions to Ask (Copy/Paste) for your calls.

 - Performance expectations (how they keep the site fast over time)

-- Ownership/access details (who controls domain, hosting, CMS, analytics)
+- Ownership/access details (who controls domain, hosting, repository, analytics)

 - Post-launch plan (warranty period, support, maintenance options, response times)